MetalbolicX/rescript-elym/docs/api-index.md

 # API Index

-This page documents the core functions and types of the Elym module, which you can use to build your application.
+This page documents the core functions and types of the ResForge module, which you can use to build your application.

 ## Selection and the `selection` Variant

 **Description:**
-Elym is built around the concept of a **selection**, which represents one or more DOM elements you want to manipulate.
+ResForge is built around the concept of a **selection**, which represents one or more DOM elements you want to manipulate.
 The `selection` type is a variant:

 **Signature:**
 ```reason